medvedja-sapa/cv/README.md

     <div >
       <p>
         <br />
-        <sup> Having a role of founder and lead frontend enginner in building the first solution to owning your custom
+        <sup> Having a role of founder and lead frontend engineer in building the first solution to owning your custom
           .ada blockchain domain as a native NFT on Cardano.
 Also learning haskell and plutus. </sup>
       </p>
     </div>